 Differential pressure transmitters can measure the pressure difference in a sampling chamber divided by a diaphragm.
 The sensitive transmitter will register the shape of the diaphragm and record changes due to the pressure difference on both sides of the sampling chamber.
-The chamber has a high and low end for the high and low pressures of the process.

 DP transmitters differ from other pressure transmitters in that they have reference pressure systems.
 The reference pressure will depend on the type of pressure that the application needs.

 For gauge pressure measurement, the high end of the sampling connects to the vessel or pipe, with the low end exposed to atmospheric pressure.
-Thus the DP transmitter will measure values relative to the atmospheric pressure.
+Thus, the DP transmitter will measure values relative to atmospheric pressure.

 For absolute pressure measurement, the low end of the DP transmitter is in vacuum.
 Thus, the transmitter will measure the atmospheric pressure at atmospheric conditions.

 For vacuum measurement, the low end of the DP transmitter connects to the vacuum vessel, with the high end exposed to atmospheric pressure.
 In this case, the greater the vacuum on the vessel, the greater the response of the transmitter.

-For closed vessels and tanks, DP transmitters can measure the pressure of the fluid in the vessel as well as the pressure head above the level.
-In this case, the DP transmitter can determine the level of the tank at any given moment using the differential pressure.
+For both open and closed vessels and tanks, differential pressure transmitters can measure the pressure of the fluid in the vessel as well as the pressure head above the level.
+In this case, the differential pressure transmitter can determine the level of the tank at any given moment using the differential pressure.